PCOS & Unwanted Hair:

 Occasional maintenance if new follicles become active with hormonal changes

 The good news is that each follicle successfully treated with electrolysis is permanently disabled.
-With laser, it will significantly slow and reduce the growth of hair follicles in larger areas.
+With laser, it can significantly slow and reduce the growth of hair follicles in larger areas.

 You’re Not Alone